 – Exhaust Fabrication

 – Bit more ground on the air box.

 – New K-tech suspension

-Make sure you hit the link below to watch the full episode and subscribe with notifications for a reminder when we have something new to show you.
+Make sure you hit the link below to watch the full episode of the Sportster Scrambler build and subscribe with notifications for a reminder when we have something new to show you.